-“Transforming the lives of individuals with special needs through comprehensive therapeutic equestrian services.”
+“Transforming the lives of individuals with special needs through compassionate therapeutic equestrian experiences.”

 Gary and Sandy Weatherwax

 LoveWay Projects, Inc. was founded by Gary and Sandy Weatherwax in 1973 in memory of their 17 year old daughter, Laurie.
 While in high school, Laurie had taken a school trip to Augusta, Michigan to visit the Cheff Center.
 At that time, Cheff Center was the only therapeutic riding center in the mid-west.

 It was from this visit that Laurie’s dream to help others with physical, mental or emotional disabilities was borne.
 Laurie was very interested in bringing a program of therapeutic riding to Northern Indiana due to the fact that her father required a wheelchair.
 After Laurie’s unexpected death the Weatherwax’s founded LoveWay Projects, Inc. In 1990, the name was officially changed from LoveWay Projects, Inc. to LoveWay, Inc.